RDMillen/Gentoo/README.md

 - LUKS on LVM
 - EXT4 root filesystem
 - Support for IWD, Wireguard, NFS and CIFS/SMB
+- Updated to include firmware for the Intel AX200 WiFi card

 # Make.Conf
 Some of the stuff that is defined here: